hjelev/rpi-mqtt-monitor/README.md

 # Raspberry Pi MQTT Monitor

  ![GitHub release (latest by date)](https://img.shields.io/github/v/release/hjelev/rpi-mqtt-monitor) ![GitHub repo size](https://img.shields.io/github/repo-size/hjelev/rpi-mqtt-monitor) ![GitHub issues](https://img.shields.io/github/issues/hjelev/rpi-mqtt-monitor) ![GitHub closed issues](https://img.shields.io/github/issues-closed/hjelev/rpi-mqtt-monitor)  ![GitHub language count](https://img.shields.io/github/languages/count/hjelev/rpi-mqtt-monitor) ![GitHub top language](https://img.shields.io/github/languages/top/hjelev/rpi-mqtt-monitor)

+The easiest way to track your Raspberry PI or Ubuntu computer system health and performance with Home Assistant.

-Gather system information and send it to MQTT server.
-Raspberry Pi MQTT monitor is written in python and gathers information about your system cpu load, cpu temperature, free space, used memory, swap usage, uptime, wifi signal quality, voltage and system clock speed.
+Monitor: cpu load, cpu temperature, free space, used memory, swap usage, uptime, wifi signal quality, voltage and system clock speed.
-The script is written for Raspberry Pi but can also be used on Ubuntu based system.

-Raspberry Pi MQTT monitor integrates with [home assistant](https://www.home-assistant.io/).
-The script works fine both on Python 2 and 3 and is very light on the cpu, there are some sleeps in the code due to mqtt comunication having problems if the messages are shot with out delay.

-Each value measured by the script is sent via a separate message for easier creation of home assistant sensors.
+Raspberry Pi MQTT Monitor supports discovery messages so no manuall configuration in [Home Assistant](https://www.home-assistant.io/) configuration.yaml is needed.

+You can install it with just one command from shell.

+Configurable: You can select what is monitored and how the message is sned (separetely or as a bulk csv message)

 # Installation

-## Automated Installation
+## Automated
-There is an automated bash installation, its working but not extensively tested (recently updated).

 Run this command to use the automated installation:

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/hjelev/rpi-mqtt-monitor/master/remote_install.sh)
 ```
-Raspberry Pi MQTT monitor will be intalled in the location where the auto installer is called, inside a folder named rpi-mqtt-monitor.
+Raspberry Pi MQTT monitor will be intalled in the location where the installer is called, inside a folder named rpi-mqtt-monitor.

 The auto-installer needs the software below and will install it if its not found:
 * python (2 or 3)